Acuant/iOSSDKV11/README.md

 -	Test

-	Call this to perform the Liveness test
+	Call this to perform the Liveness test.
+User can customize UI as needed by using the LivenessSetupResult.

+		// Adjust various colors for the camera preview: setupResult.ui.lineColor = .white
+		setupResult.ui.backgroundColor = .black
+		setupResult.ui.loadingTintColor = .lightGray
+		setupResult.ui.notReadyTintColor = .orange
+		setupResult.ui.readyTintColor = .green

+		setupResult.ui.title = "title"// Specify a custom title to be shown.
+Defaults to nil which will show an auto generated message.
+Set to empty string ("") to hide the message entirely. setupResult.ui.regularFont = "SomeFont"
+		setupResult.ui.boldFont = "SomeFont-Bold"
+		setupResult.ui.fonts = ["SomeFont", "SomeFont-Bold"] // If using custom fonts, specify them here (don't forget to add them to your Info.plist!) setupResult.ui.logoImage = UIImage(named: "foo")
+		setupResult.ui.scanLineDisabled = false // Disables the vertical sweeping scanline while flashing setupResult.ui.autoStartDisabled = false // Disable the "auto start" countdown functionality.
+The user will have to tap the screen to start liveness test

 		AcuantIPLiveness.performLivenessTest(setupResult:LivenessSetupResult, delegate:LivenessTestDelegate)

 		public protocol LivenessTestDelegate{
-    		func livenessTestCompleted() // This is for the test; called when Enroll is complete func livenessTestCompletedWithError(error:AcuantError?) // This is for the test; called when Enroll is complete and error occured
+			func livenessTestCompleted() // This is for the test; called when Enroll is complete func livenessTestCompletedWithError(error:AcuantError?) // This is for the test; called when Enroll is complete and error occured func livenessTestProcessing(progress: Double, message: String) // This is for real-time notifications of progress of liveness test.
+It will be called after user captures live face.
+It is intended to be used for custom UI progress notification.

 		}

 - Get Result